-For the (1140) Mudflats and sandflats not covered by seawater at low tide, the likely interactions of current and proposed oyster cultivation were considered in light of the sensitivity of three community type (i.e. Intertidal sand with Nephtys cirrosa community, Fine to muddy sand with polychaetes community and Intertidal muddy fine sand community) identified for the Qualifying Feature (i.e. no spatial overlap with the Zostera community type (see Table 7.1)).
+For the (1140) Mudflats and sandflats not covered by seawater at low tide, the likely interactions of current and proposed oyster cultivation were considered in light of the sensitivity of three community types (i.e. Intertidal sand with Nephtys cirrosa community, Fine to muddy sand with polychaetes community and Intertidal muddy fine sand community) identified for the Qualifying Feature (i.e. no spatial overlap with the Zostera community type (see Table 7.1)).

-Interaction of access route activity with the Qualifying Feature of (1130) Estuaries and (1140) Mudflats and sandflats not covered by seawater at low tide were assessed with respect to the constituent community type of Sand to muddy fine sand community complex (see Table 7.2).
+Interaction of access route activity with the Qualifying Feature of (1130) Estuaries and (1140) Mudflats and sandflats not covered by seawater at low tide were assessed with respect to the constituent communities of Intertidal sand with Nephtys cirrosa community, Fine to muddy sand with polychaetes community, Mixed sediment community and Intertidal muddy fine sand community (see Table 7.2).